1. Main facts and figures

 The three main types of housing tenure in England are:

 This data refers to new lettings to social renters only.
-The data is based on the data collected from providers via the on-line Continuous Recording of Lettings and Sales in Social Housing in England (CORE) system.
-CORE was first set up in 1989 and initially only required private registered providers (PRPs) to submit social housing lettings and sales information to support the government’s regulatory function.
-CORE’s remit expanded in 2004 to include local authority information.
+The data is based on the data collected from providers via the Continuous Recording of Lettings and Sales in Social Housing in England (CORE) system.
+CORE initially only required private registered providers (PRPs) to submit social housing information, but their remit expanded in 2004 to include local authorities.

 Some questions on the CORE questionnaire are not compulsory.
 In particular, data on household characteristics (age, sex, economic status, ethnicity and nationality) may not be available to the housing officer or may be refused by the tenant.

 The totals for new lettings used in this data differs from other published totals for new lettings, as this data does not use estimated data for ethnicity and excludes those where ethnicity was refused.
 Information on lettings of social housing in England is provided by local authorities and private registered providers (previously known as housing associations).

 Information about the tenancy, the tenants and the property is collected by data providers each time there is a new letting of a social housing property.

 Weighting is used to adjust the results of a survey to make them representative of the population and improve their accuracy.

 For example, a survey which contains 25% females and 75% males will not accurately reflect the views of the general population which we know is around 50% male and 50% female.

 Data here has been weighted at the national level, but not at the regional or local authority area level.
 Weights are calculated for groups of similar local authorities, where these groups are defined by the Office of National Statistics UK area classifications, and they are based on the comparison with data from another Department for Communities and Local Government source on social housing data (Local Authority Housing Statistics).